gcs-unison/Cech-scale/README.md

 ### Prerequisites

 You only need a C++ compiler compatible with C++11 standard or above.
-Also makefile is recommended to easily compile the program.
+Also cmake is recommended to easily compile the program.

 ### Compiling

-If you have makefile you only need to run go inside the project folder and run:
+If you have cmake and are under a GNU/LINUX distribution, you can use these commands:

 ```
+cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Release
+cd build
 make
+cd ..
 ```

-And it will compile the program and output the file "cech.exe" with the program.
+And it will compile the program and output the file "Cech-scale" with the program.

 ## Running